 Stem cell therapy regenerates ligaments, cartilage, soft tissue, muscles and more.
 Plus, stem cell therapy has a powerful anti-inflammatory component which means that is ideally designed to be the first line of defense if you have an ACL tear.

 The degree or grade of the tear will play a part in making the determination as to which path to fixing your torn ACL is best, but it just makes sense to try the natural, non-invasive, non-surgical, drug-free option -first – RIGHT?

-We would value the opportunity to speak with you and your family about how stem cell therapy from Summit Health Centers maybe your best option for knee pains and in particular an ACL tear.
+We would value the opportunity to speak with you and your family about how our services may be a great option for knee pains and in particular an ACL tear.

 Get the facts.
 Get the truth.
 Get answers to your questions.